 EDU 450.
 MEASUREMENT AND EVALUATION IN EDUCATION.
 Study of measurement and evaluation techniques appropriate to the assessment of classroom instruction.
-Emphasis will be placed on test construction, criterion-referenced and norm-referenced testing, and on alternative evaluative procedures used to measure and report student progress.
-Prerequisites: EDU 250 and admission to the School.
-(S).
+Emphasis will be placed on test

 EDU 469.
 STUDENT TEACHING IN THE SECONDARY SCHOOL.
 Designed to develop high level teaching competence through observation, participation, actual teaching of a total class and related conferences, this course requires involvement for at least half of each school day under the joint supervision of selected public school faculty and the University supervisor.
 The course must be taken in conjunction with EDU 497.
 Prerequisites: Successful completion of (i) all other required Education courses with a minimum grade of "C" and (ii) PRAXIS I. (DEM).